 Where to Stay

 The Blue Dory Inn, at the top of Crescent Beach, features views of both the ocean and historic New Shoreham.
 A short path out the back door of this turn-of-the-century Victorian B&B leads to the beach.
-Guests enjoy the Dory's romantic vibe, antique decor and daily afternoon treat of wine, hors d'oeuvres and cookies in the parlor.
+Guests enjoy Dory's romantic vibe, antique decor, and daily afternoon treats of wine, hors d'oeuvres, and cookies in the parlor.
 Avonlea is a serene B&B (no pets or kids under age 16), just 30 seconds from the beach.
 Newly renovated, it features a wraparound porch where you can relax and enjoy spectacular views of the ocean.
-The Atlantic Inn sits up on a hill above town on six acres of gardens and rolling lawns with gorgeous ocean views.
-Opened in 1879, the Atlantic exudes an old-world vibe and offers great dining, creative cocktails and stunning sunsets.
-Hotel Manisses is a newly renovated boutique hotel just steps from the ferry landing, galleries, restaurants, shopping and Ballard's Beach.
+The Atlantic Inn sits up on a hill above the town on six acres of gardens and rolling lawns with gorgeous ocean views.
+Opened in 1879, the Atlantic exudes an old-world vibe and offers great dining, creative cocktails, and stunning sunsets.
+Hotel Manisses is a newly renovated boutique hotel just steps from the ferry landing, galleries, restaurants, shopping, and Ballard's Beach.
 It offers pre-arrival concierge service, and modern luxuries including AC, sumptuous bedding, and acclaimed on-site dining.
 Built in 1852, the iconic Spring House Hotel is the oldest and largest on the island and features a wraparound veranda and ever-present Adirondack chairs on the lawn facing the ocean.
-All rooms are air conditioned and either provide panoramic island views or magnificent ocean views.
+All rooms are air-conditioned and either provide panoramic island views or magnificent ocean views.
 There are terrific onsite dining options, and a short walk leads to the ferry and shops.

 More Places to Stay

 Taking in the spectacular ocean view of the Atlantic Ocean, one can’t help but feel that this is what vacation...
 Read More ›